Schnoeff/Fullstack-milestone-project/README.md

 Another method of testing I used was sending my website out to other people.
 I sent the server port link out to a few of my family and friends and ask them to have a play around with the site including but not limited to the navigation features or forms I had.
 After they had a go with the site I then asked them to give me some feedback on what was good, what's was bad and what could be improved.

 My website also adapts to different screen sizes and resolutions in a way that as the screen gets smaller the layout will change by shifting around the elements to hold a similar style while also being professional and functional.
 I have developed my website to be responsive as a whole in which I mean that as you switch resolutions to medium or small resolutions the whole page will stay very similar until you cross certain resolution checkpoints.
 For example, I have each of my recipe card data entries presented as a col 6 following the grid layout system featured on materialize.
 From what I have experience with other websites over the years and through the feedback I have been given this layout would work well with modern day internet styles.
 It makes each item easy to view and makes them all stand out due to them covering the entire width of the screen.

+## Testing a couple of user stories

+* To find test if the social media buttons work, click on the icons located at the bottom of the page and see if they direct you to the relevent site.

+* To test if the basket is working correctly try and add random packages to the basket and see if the correct packages are displayed on the basket page along with the correct prices.

+* To test the sorting features navigate to the all packages text and click on each of the various dropdown sections and check to see if the packages have displayed in that desired order.

 ## Bugs and problems I ran into